-- (a) before 7:00 a.m.
-[7.45 a.m.
-Tasmanian Polytechnic] or after 7:00 p.m.
-[5.00 p.m.
-Tasmanian Polytechnic] Monday to Friday inclusive; or - (b) on a Saturday, Sunday or public holiday; or - (c) in excess of 35 hours per week.
+- (a) before 7:00 a.m. or after 7:00 p.m.
+Monday to Friday inclusive; or - (b) on a Saturday, Sunday or public holiday; or - (c) in excess of 35 hours per week.

-PROVIDED that where an employee undertakes delivery in excess of the revised annual teaching load (as calculated in accordance with Clause 13.6 of this Agreement), payment shall occur as prescribed under the Excess Hours Clause of the Award.
+PROVIDED that where an employee undertakes delivery in excess of the revised annual teaching load (as calculated in accordance with Clause 12.5 of this Agreement), payment shall occur as prescribed under the Excess Hours Clause of the Award.